 He pulled her a bit closer to himself and took a small whiff of her unique gardenia scent—made sharper by the frosty, minty smell of the snow—and smiled happily.
 Gods, how he missed her!
 His heart seemed to burn at the feeling of having her in his arms once again, of her scent floating to his nose, of her lovely face pressed to his chest.

 Sokka had turned just in time to see his sister flying through the air toward Zuko only to be caught by the young Fire Lord.
-Seeing nothing unusual, Sokka just shrugged and waited for his sister to calm down from her emotional display so they could enter the cozy house for Zuko to give him the delicious fire flakes—which he would have to hide from his pregnant bride if he wanted to even eat one flake.
+Seeing nothing unusual, Sokka just shrugged and waited for his sister to calm down from her emotional display so they could enter the house so Zuko could give him the delicious fire flakes—which he would have to hide from his pregnant bride if he wanted to even eat one flake.
 He rubbed his chin as ideas began to form in his head of where he could hide his spicy stash.

 Iroh huffed as he finally reached the group, and seeing that his dear nephew was occupied at the moment, the winded man walked over to Ursa who had a hand to her mouth in order to hide her pleased smile.
 They exchanged a knowing look, and hope and joy gleamed in their eyes.

 As for Jiao, Jee, and Zuko's personal guards, they stared at their usually reserved and stoic Fire Lord and the waterbending young woman in his arms with disbelieving looks, but kept their comments to themselves since it was none of their business.
-The sound of Zuko's chuckle brought everybody out of their stupor.

 Chuckling lowly, Zuko gently patted Katara's back.